Spinal cord injury therapies research overview- Update: June 20, 2019

 - December 2018 (Dr. Krassioukov, Canada- single patient (with motor-complete but sensory-incomplete injury.
 Scope: bladder and bowel function).
 The 2018 publication mentions a positive effect of neuromodulation applied on the lumbosacral cord to modulate autonomic circuits involved in the lower urinary tract and bowel control after SCI.
 The study reports improvement of both urinary tract and bowel routine for this single patient, for example in terms of urodynamics (which could also result in a lower risk of a bladder infection) and a much shorter time needed for bowel routine.
 Although this improvement can be of value in terms of quality of life and care, rather than in terms of actual recovery, the study does not show an actual full recovery of the bowel and bladder function.

-- Europe – Switzerland – The Netherlands– STIMO 2 study: GTX Medical (now ONWARD) and the Sint Maarten Kliniek in Nijmegen (the Netherlands) announced that a study was expected to start by end 2019 and would recruit people who have just acquired an incomplete spinal cord injury at T10 or higher.
+- Europe – STIMO 2 study: GTX Medical and the Sint Maarten Kliniek in Nijmegen (the Netherlands) recently announced that a study was expected to start and will recruit people who have just acquired an incomplete spinal cord injury at T10 or higher.
 Be aware: ACUTE (very recent) and INCOMPLETE injuries only.
-According to ClinicalTrials.gov, this study is “on hold before first recruitment” (status September 2021).
-More info: NCT04196114.
-It is not clear whether the STIMO 2 study will take place and whether it will include the new implantable platform ARCim or an older generation device.
-ARC im is ONWARD’s implantable platform, which consists of an implantable pulse generator and lead that is placed near the spinal cord.
-ARCim is controlled by wearable components and a smartwatch.
+This study is expected to start around September 2019, in Nijmegen.

 2-Transcutaneous e-stim (non-invasive): RECRUITING PATIENTS

-(*) Risks: it has to be stressed that one patient, however, has reported a dramatic increase in his neuropathic pain after the treatment in 2018/2019.
+(*) Risks: it has to be stressed that one patient, however, has reported a dramatic increase in his neuropathic pain after the treatment.
 There is no other such case reported to-date and this can probably be considered as an exception, albeit a painful one.

-As announced in our previous overview, the NRT company who was raising funds to develop and carry out a transcutaneous stimulation clinical trial in the USA has merged with another company, now known as ONWARD.
-Meanwhile Dr. R. Edgerton founded another start-up company with just the same goal: SpineX.
+- Latest update (update May 2019): It is a (not so) well-kept secret in the field that the NRT company who was raising funds to be able to develop and carry out a transcutaneous stimulation clinical trial in the USA might be merging with another company in the field of EES.
+Meanwhile Dr. R. Edgerton just founded another start-up company with just the same goal: SpineX.
 Professor Edgerton now also spearheads a program in Australia along with Professor Bryce Vissel.
 It is not clear yet if that program will be focusing on solely transcutaneous e-stim or a combination of various kind of e-stim.

-- Switzerland – Second panel of the Stimo study – Dr. Bloch- University of Zurich.
-Beware: patients with INCOMPLETE SCI only – Click for details: NCT03137108 – active but not recruiting
+- Switzerland – Second panel of the Stimo study – Dr. Bloch- University of Zurich Beware: patients with INCOMPLETE SCI only – Click for details: NCT03137108

-- USA – Shepherd Center NIH: Only recruits patients with an Incomplete SCI level T12 and above and aims at checking dose-response (check the impact of amount/intensity/frequency of transcutaneous e-stim on the potential improvement for the patients.
+- USA – Shepherd Center NIH: Only recruits patients with an Incomplete SCI level T12 and above.
 Click for details: NCT02340910

 3- Transcutaneous Magnetic stimulation of the lower spine (non-invasive) for improved bladder function- Dr. Lu – UCLA (USA)

-- Universityof Zurich (recruiting patients with an incomplete SCI, T10 and above.
-The study tests the effect of deep-brain stimulation on locomotion): NCT03053791 recruiting
+- University of Zurich (recruiting patients with an incomplete SCI, T10 and above.
+The study tests the effect of deep-brain stimulation on locomotion): NCT03053791

 5-Brain-Machine Interface (BMI) – Walk Again Project (WAP) – Dr. Miguel Nicolelis in Brazil